 - Having Folate (93mg) promotes the growth of the healthy cell.

 Health Benefits of Eating Falafel

 Falafel contains chickpeas and fava beans.
 Like other lentils and beans, chickpeas and fava beans are rich in high fibre and protein, providing plenty of health benefits.
 It includes good cardiovascular health, muscle repair, weight management, digestive health, and more.

 - Falafel is loaded with vitamins and minerals.

 Falafel made using chickpeas as main ingredients contains a wide range of minerals and vitamins, including calcium, iron, phosphorus, zinc, potassium, vitamin B6, and magnesium, which are crucial for healthy bodily function.

 - Falafel is low in calories.

 Falafel is very low in calories compared to other fried foods.
 Similar dishes like kebab and keema balls contain high calories.
-Whereas Falafel provides a low calories count, which helps with weight control, improved mood, and fights against age-related diseases.
+Whereas Falafel provides a low-calorie count, which helps with weight control, improves mood, and fights against age-related diseases.